LuanKrzyzaniak/LuanKrzyzaniak/README.md

 ## ✨ Welcome! ✨ I'm Luan and you just found my GitHub!
 Here's where i post cool stuff i made (and cool stuff still being made).

-I'm am an Computer Science undergraduate and am curretly looking for a job.
+I'm a Computer Science undergraduate and am curretly looking for a job.
 Feel free to message me!

 ## 📚 Currently studying: